supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex11_Content_Management.md

 ## Review
 -  In this Lab we successfully explored Microsoft sentinel
 - We created a playbook and set it for automation.
-- We initiated the attack and created detections for those and investigated it
+- We initiated the attack and created detections for those and investigated it.

-## You have successfully completed the lab.